While north star metrics are incredibly valuable for creating focus and alignment, they provide even more value when paired with a counter metric.

 Counter metrics need to be actionable.
 If you select a counter metric that you can’t act on, you’ll make your team feel entirely helpless.

-For example, a counter metric of “number of deals closed per quarter” is a poor choice if you’re a platform product manager, because you and your team have no way of directly influencing deal velocity.
+For example, a counter metric of “ of deals closed per quarter” is a poor choice if you’re a platform product manager, because you and your team have no way of directly influencing deal velocity.
 No matter what you ship, you aren’t going to accelerate deal flow within the next quarter.

 Below are some examples of compelling counter metrics.

 Why is that?
-Well, say that you tried to boost the number of times users click by turning key content pages into bite-sized “slideshows.”
+Well, say that you tried to boost the of times users click by turning key content pages into bite-sized “slideshows.”
 Now, users have to click the “next” button 10 times to be able to get all of the information that they were looking for.

 You might wind up increasing times per click but you might drive away so many users that your user numbers go down, even though it seems like you’re increasing engagement!